IndraGunawan/symfony-docs/routing.rst

 .. note::

-    YAML, XML, and PHP configuration formats are the only ways to define an alias for a route that you do not own.
+    YAML and PHP configuration formats are the only ways to define an alias for a route that you do not own.
 You can't do this when using PHP attributes.

     This allows you for example to use your own route name for URL generation,